ibm-cloud-docs/satellite/host-reqs.md

     {: screen}

 * Host IP addresses must remain static and cannot change over time, such as due to a reboot or other potential infrastructure updates.
+* If you are provisioning your host on-prem, you must configure your host to use a public DNS server, such as `8.8.8.8`.

 ### Host network bandwidth
 {: #reqs-host-network-bandwidth}